Economies-of-scale in resource sharing systems: tutorial and partial review of the QED heavy-traffic regime: Dimensioning

 where $\beta^*(\eps)$ solves $g(\beta^*(\eps)) = \eps$.
 Remark that the number of servers is rounded up to ensure that the achieved delay probability is indeed below $\eps$.
 The time-dependent dimensioning rule in \eqref{eq:time_varying_s} was dubbed in \cite{Jennings1996,Massey1994} the modified offered load (MOL) approximation.
 Let us now demonstrate how MOL works for an example with sinusoidal arrival rate function.
 Figure \ref{fig:intro_example_arrival_a} shows an arrival rate pattern $\l(t)$ and corresponding offered load function $R(t)$ for $\mu=1/2$.
 The resulting time-varying capacity levels based on the PSA and MOL approximations with $\eps = 0.3$ are plotted in Figure \ref{fig:intro_example_arrival_b}.
 Through simulation, we evaluate the delay probability as a function of time for $\eps = 0.1,\, 0.3$ and 0.5.
 While the PSA approach fails to stabilize the performance of the queue, the MOL method does stabilize around the target performance, see Figure \ref{fig:time_varying_delay}.
 The slightly erratic nature of the delay probability as a function of time can be explained by rounding effects of the capacity level.

 Because time-varying capacity allocation is an issue that recurs in many practical settings, this has been the topic of many works; see e.g.~\cite{Feldman2008,Defraeye2013,Whitt2007,Whitt2013,Liu2012,Liu2014,Liu2017,He2016}.
 For an accessible overview of queueing-theoretical methods for determining capacity levels under time-varying demand, see Kolesar et al.~\cite{GreenKolesar2007} and references therein.
-Whitt~\cite{Whitt2017} provides an extensive bibliography of literature on queueing models with time-varying demand.
+Whitt~\cite{Whitt2017} provides a review of queueing models with time-varying demand.